Do you have the right team in place?

 Do you have faith in your brand?
 Do your customers have faith in your brand?

 Make your investor think like a customer.
-Ask him would he or does he buy your product?
+Ask him if would he or he buy your product.

 In short, your job is to show that your customers are already in love with your product, and now is the time to offer them a “Smart” version of your product/service.

-While customers often cannot predict what they want from you in the second round, it is our job to understand their problems, what they are trying to do, what they need to do, to be able to live a relatively comfortable life.
+While customers often cannot predict what they want from you in the second round, it is our job to understand their problems, what they are trying to do, and what they need to do, to be able to live a relatively comfortable life.
 Once you have all the information that you need to develop a better product, it’s your job as a business or a brand to convince your investor that this small shift can make meaningful progress toward their goals.

 By and large, it is already difficult to grow in a competitive environment, Therefore, it is imperative to explain the value proposition for your product.
 Successful entrepreneurs always have enough information and data to prove the worth of their decisions.
 Customer interviews, feedback forms, and other sources of data are just enough (valid) information to get close to the goals.

-Additionally, if you want to expand your operations, make sure that you look at your competitors and see what all marketplaces are currently selling on.
-For example: If your competitor is selling on Amazon, and you are not, then that’s a missed opportunity that you have to leverage on before other new players do.
+Additionally, if you want to expand your operations, make sure that you look at your competitors and see what all marketplaces are currently selling.
+For example: If your competitor is selling on Amazon, and you are not, then that’s a missed opportunity that you have to leverage before other new players do.
 There are many tools and software(s) that can help you determine how you stack up against your competition and how you can easily make improvements.